Last Updated On : 11-Feb-2026

 Explanation:

 A consultant for Cloud Kicks (CK) is asked to build a site for CK customers.
 As part of this site, a custom object will be used to manage customer subscriptions.
 These subscriptions will need to leverage advanced sharing rules to ensure that only appropriate customers can see these subscriptions.
-Which two user license types should be granted to customers to support this sharing requirement?
-(Choose2 answers)

 A. Partner Community User